f5devcentral/f5-agility-labs-cert/docs/class3/module1/lab2b.rst

    ftp 10.1.10.100

-It may take 15 to 20 seconds for the logon on prompt, just leave it at prompt to hold the connection open.

-In window1 you should see something similar to the tcpdump captured below.
+In the first terminal window ( window1) you should see something similar to the tcpdump captured below.

 .. image:: /_static/201L/201ex211t2a-tcpdump.png